 'We now need to adapt long term to this faster pace of change.
 Working together we’re developing a plan that deals with immediate concerns such as breaching of the track as well as the future impacts of coastal change.'

 Elli MacDonald, our living with a changing coast project manager, describes how Studland beach was affected by the storms.

 'The extreme weather in February was a reminder of how vulnerable the Studland peninsula can be to high winds and storm surges.

 'With each tide, the beaches lose and gain sand but it is the hard structures – cafes, toilets, beach huts, slipways and parking facilities – which remain inflexible and at risk.
 We’ve already had to move the beach huts twice.

 'Students from the Arts University Bournemouth have been challenged with designing a 'future proof' beach hut.
 They must be in keeping with the local environment, able to withstand extreme weather and create an enjoyable beach hut experience – all without costing the earth.

 'The biggest change we have seen at Studland, as a result of the recent storms, is the landslide that happened in front of the sea school and toilet facilities.
-The rain washed away part of the slope raising concerns over the structure’s integrity so this area has had to be cordoned off while we establish whether or not it is safe.

 'Once the engineering assessment on the structure has been completed, we will know whether these facilities can continue to operate as they are.
 If not, they will need to be reconsidered in a new format at this location as the ongoing provision of these facilities is incredibly important to us.'